 He is a member of the Fellowship Panel of the Institute of Physics.

-Professor Lurie was the Chair of the Organising Committee and host of the 9th Conference on Fast Field-Cycling NMR Relaxometry, which was held at the University of Aberdeen from 27th to 30th July 2015.
+Professor Lurie was the Chair of the Organising Committee and host of the 9th Conference on Fast Field-Cycling NMR Relaxometry, which was held at the University of Aberdeen in July 2015.

 Prof. Lurie is Vice-Chair of the EU COST scientific networking initiative "European Network on NMR Relaxometry" (2016-2020).